Your Inner Fish

-Your inner ear comes from the jawbone of a prehistoric fish.
-Your skin and hair can be traced to a shrew-like mammal that lived around 165 million years ago.
-As for your trick knee—well, you can thank your primate ancestors for that.
+Here’s something you won’t find on ancestry.com: Your inner ear comes from the jawbone of a prehistoric fish.
+Your skin and hair can be traced to a shrew-like mammal that lived around165 million years ago.
+As for your trick knee — well, you can thank your primate ancestors for that.

-Your Inner Fish delves deep into the past to find the answers.
-The series will reveal a startling truth: hidden within the human body is a history of life on Earth.
+YOUR INNER FISH takes you on a cutting edge scientific adventure to find the answers.
+The series will reveal a startling truth: hidden within the human body is the story of life on Earth.

-That’s because our bodies carry the anatomical legacy of animals that lived hundreds of millions of years ago.
-From them we inherited our most remarkable features—as well as some of our strangest quirks, from hiccups to hernias.
+That’s because our body carries the legacy of animals that lived hundreds of millions of years ago.
+From them we inherited our most remarkable features — as well as some of our strangest quirks.
+Did you know…

 • Your gonads first develop near your heart — just like in fish.

 • The basic architecture of the human brain can be seen in a lowly worm.

 • The exquisite human hand is built with some of the same genes that build a mouse paw, a chicken wing and a shark fin.

 • Hiccups can be linked to an ancient flap that still resides in your throat — the legacy of your inner fish.

 Based on the best-selling book by Neil Shubin, YOUR INNER FISH goes from Africa to the Arctic Circle to uncover the 3.5 billion year history of the human body — and how a colorful cast of ancient characters made us who we are today.
 With Shubin as our guide, we’ll meet a fish with limbs, a shrew the size of a paperclip, and a lemur-like primate with eerily familiar hands — all of them relatives you never knew you had.

 • Episode 1– Where did you get your lungs, arms, legs and hands?
 Our search takes us from a Pennsylvania highway to the Arctic Circle to uncover our "Inner Fish."